R-js/libRmath.js/README.md

 ### `RNGkind`

 RNGkind is the analog to R's "RNGkind".
-This is how you select what RNG (normal and uniform) you use and the samplingKind
+This is how you select what RNG (normal and uniform) you use and the `samplingKind` (Rounding or Rejection) property

 Follows closely the R implementation [here](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Random.html)

-R console:
+**R console:**

 ```R
 > RNGkind()